Dan Hillier | 29 Sep 2020 | 2 min read

 “What we are saying to NSW Government departments is instead of looking to Sydney, where possible give first consideration to the excellent local tradies, businesses and shops in a local regional community when it comes to procuring goods and services.
 We want SMEs and regional businesses to be front-of-mind when departments are considering which supplier to engage.”

 SME and regional suppliers are also being included in larger or public tender requests.
-Government contracts valued over $3 million must now report on sustainability criteria and the SMEs or regional organisations that have been included in the tender process.
+Government contracts valued at over $3 million must now report on sustainability criteria and the SMEs or regional organisations that have been included in the tender process.

 These changes aim to bring a much needed boost to SMEs and regional businesses, but without the right processes in place could they have a negative impact on State Government?

-Many departments will have pre-approved supplier panels and the process of discovering new SMEs and local suppliers to quote can be time consuming, as well as having a level of associated risk.
+Many departments will have pre-approved supplier panels and the process of discovering new SMEs and local suppliers to quote can be time-consuming, as well as having a level of associated risk.

 VendorPanel is a source-to-contract procurement platform that allows clients to manage both strategic and operational procurement to the same best-practice standard.
 This includes sourcing through public tenders, from preferred supplier arrangements, or in the open market where many of the SMES and local businesses targeted by the policy update can be found.